benhook1013/space-game/DESIGN.md

 ## Upgrades

-- Minerals earned from asteroids will fund weapon and ship upgrades in later milestones.
-- Design upgrades to modify mining efficiency, combat power and utility systems without bloating the core game loop.
+- Minerals earned from asteroids fund upgrades such as faster cannon fire, quicker mining pulses, extended targeting and Tractor Aura ranges, and engine tuning for higher speed without bloating the core loop.
 - `UpgradeService` tracks available upgrades and purchases using minerals.

 ## Game State Flow